danielmroczek/drum-pad/README.md

 ## 📝 Note

-This drumpad uses the LM1 drum sample pack.
+This drum-pad uses the LM1 drum sample pack.
 All samples are included in the repository.

 ## 📄 License